vuestorefront/vue-storefront/packages/core/docs/advanced/server-middleware.md

 When it comes to configuration, middleware has a dedicated config called `middleware.config.js` that contains a section with integrations(`integrations`) along with their credentials and other options.

-Each entry under the `integrations` section starts with a tag name of given integration, and contains an object with the following fields:

-- `location` - points to the package of the API-client, related to given integration (server entry point)
-- `configuration` - contains a configuration of given integration, such as credentials and others
-- `extensions` - a function that returns a extensions (jump to the next section)
-- `customQueries` - section that contains custom queries (graphql only)

 ```js
 module.exports = {
   integrations: {